Frequently Asked Questions

 The easiest way to pay is online through myUCF.
 You can also obtain an invoice/class schedule from your college advising office or the Registrar’s office.
 We do not mail invoices.

 Information regarding international payments can be found by visiting UCF Student Account Services.

 You can request a waiver of the $200 enrollment deposit by completing the Enrollment Deposit Form on myUCF and then sending a written request AND one of the following items:

-• An SAT or ACT fee waiver from your high school guidance office
+• An SAT, ACT or NACAC fee waiver from your high school guidance office

 • Documentation from your high school showing your eligibility for a free or reduced lunch